edgedb/easy-edgedb/README.md

 The `07:35:00` part shows that it was automatically converted to UTC, which is London where Mina lives.

-With this we can see the duration between events, because there is a `duration` type that you can get by subtracting a datetime from another one.
+We can also use this to see the duration between events, using a `duration` type that you can get by subtracting a datetime from another one.
 Let's see the exact number of seconds between one date in Central Europe and another in Korea:

 ```
 SELECT to_datetime(2020, 5, 12, 6, 10, 0, 'CET') - to_datetime(2000, 5, 12, 6, 10, 0, 'KST');